Season 1, Episode 50

 Lorne Brown:

 And so finding our tears, and I want to share with the audience, Dr. Gordon Neufeld has an excellent talk and he has many talks on his institute website, but he actually has a free talk called the traffic Circle or something of that idea where he talks about that whole idea of adaptation and going through this circle and reaching your tears for that human potential that we talked about.
-So I just wanted to share that with people that this is a short little discussion, but there’s a good hour plus talk for a free resource on his website that I really invite you to listen to make more sense of that.
+So I just wanted to share with people that this is a short little discussion, but there’s a good hour plus talk for a free resource on his website that I really invite you to listen to make more sense of that.
 So you’re sharing that sadness is part of that process of that development of our child.
-Because when we look at behaviorists versus developmentalists, the developmentalists is on that the attachment, right?
+Because when we look at behaviorists versus developmentalists, the developmentalists are attached, right?
 Relationship process.
 It’s a lot of work as a parent.
 And if your intention is for your kid to be easy and behave a certain way, then that may not mean that your child’s going to reach their full potential, one way of your child being afraid of you not having attachment.
 So they bury everything.
 They don’t express anything.
 That’s kind of how we were raised.
 I think you shared that even though it’s been so many decades still, most of the literature is on behaviorism.

 Gordon Neufeld: